 You know I had to, right?
 I’m a sucker for all things clock, hence my need to make use of each and every part.
 Not only is it fun, but why fill the landfill with perfectly good decor?

-As you can imagine, I’m excited to offer this and much more in my online shop.
+As you can imagine, I’m excited to offer this and much more in my online store.
 If you’re signed up for my free email newsletter, you get a discount.

 SHARE